Strength and Conditioning with Nutrition

 - Developing coaching experience alongside your studies is crucial.
 The programme has excellent links with clubs and organisations from a variety of sports, and these links enable you to obtain the necessary coaching experience needed to secure employment upon graduating.

-UC offers a major in Strength and Conditioning with Nutrition as part of the Bachelor of Sport Coaching.
+UC offers a major in Strength and Conditioning with Nutrition within the Bachelor of Sport Coaching.

-UC also offers a minor in Strength and Conditioning, and a minor in Nutrition, within the Bachelor of Sport Coaching, Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, and Bachelor of Youth and Community Leadership.
+You can also study a minor in Strength and Conditioning, or a minor in Nutrition, within the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Sport Coaching, and Bachelor of Youth and Community Leadership.

 Strength and Conditioning with Nutrition major